ndonfris/fish-lsp/README.md

 # (Example Options: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 15, 20)
 # (Default: 5)
 set -gx fish_lsp_max_workspace_depth 3

+# $fish_lsp_fish_path <STRING>
+# A path to the fish executable to use exposing fish binary to use in server's spawned child_processes.
+# Typically, this is used in the language-client's `FishServer.initialize(connection, InitializeParams.initializationOptions)`, NOT as an environment variable
+# (Example Options: 'fish', '/usr/bin/fish', '/usr/.local/bin/fish',
+#                   '~/.local/bin/fish')
+# (Default: 'fish')
+set -gx fish_lsp_fish_path 'fish'
 ```

 </details></blockquote>